kuertee/x4-mod-ui-extensions/README.md

 UI Extensions and HUD
 https://www.nexusmods.com/x4foundations/mods/552
 Code: https://github.com/kuertee/x4-mod-ui-extensions
 by kuertee.
-Contributors: Forleyor, Mycu, Runekn, AlexandreTK.
+Contributors: Erixon, Forleyor, Mycu, Runekn, AlexandreTK.

 Updates
 =======
-v6.2.010, 28 Dec 2023:
+v6.2.011, 18 Feb 2024:
--New feature: New callback in the Map Menu for an upcoming mod.
+-New feature: (by Erixon) New callbacks for smart_supply mod to be released by Erixon soon after this release.

-v6.2.0093, 24 Dec 2023:
+-New feature: (by Forleyor) New callbacks for  UniTrader's Advanced Renaming mod (https://github.com/UniTrader/ut_advanced_renaming).
--Bug-fix: Trigger an init event from UIX even if no mods have custom lua files loaded in case the event is required by a mod's MD.
+-New feature: (by Mycu) New callbacks for 'Verbose transaction log' mod to be released by Erixon soon after this release.
--Bug-fix: The github releases were crashing the game due to github changing the line feed character in the XMLs and likely in the cat/dat files. ref: https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings
+-New features: New callbacks for Grouped save files mod (https://www.nexusmods.com/x4foundations/mods/1310) that is required by the new Ironman mode feature of the Alternatives to death mod (https://www.nexusmods.com/x4foundations/mods/551).

 Instructions for players
 ========================